cameraui/sdk/go/docs/api/sensor.md

 	type ClipDetector interface {
 	    // ModelSpec declares the expected input dimensions and trigger labels.
 	    ModelSpec() ModelSpec
-	    // DetectEmbeddings produces CLIP embeddings for a batch of pre-cropped,
+	    // DetectEmbeddings produces CLIP embeddings for a batch of frames, each
+	    // scaled to ModelSpec().Input: normally a trigger region cropped by the
+	    // upstream object detector, but the whole scene when no decoded frame is
-	    // pre-scaled trigger regions.
-Must return exactly one ClipResult per
+	    // available.
+Must return exactly one ClipResult per input frame, in the
-	    // input frame, in the same order; use VideoFrameData.Label to tag the
+	    // same order; use VideoFrameData.Label to tag the emitted embedding.
-	    // emitted embedding.
 	    DetectEmbeddings(frames []VideoFrameData) ([]ClipResult, error)
 	}